 The longer answer: as much, or as little, as you want.
 Recruiting automation isn’t a one-size-fits-all solution.
 Every company is different — heck, every recruiter is different.
 It wouldn’t make sense, then, to force the same solutions on everyone.

-If you’re a recruiter who doesn’t have time for screening qualified candidates but still wants to interview them one-on-one, no problem — recruiting automation technology, like a conversational assistant, can handle candidate conversations up until they are ready for an interview.
+If you’re a recruiter who doesn’t have time for screening qualified candidates but still wants to interview them one-on-one, no problem — recruiting automation technology, like a virtual assistant, can handle candidate conversations up until they are ready for an interview.
 Then you can manually accept or decline candidates, choose times, location, etc.

-For franchises doing high-volume hiring without recruiters, like McDonald’s or Regis, it’s actually possible to go from apply to hire without the candidate ever interacting with a human being.
+For franchises doing high-volume hourly hiring without recruiters, like McDonald’s or Regis, it’s actually possible to go from apply to hire without the candidate ever interacting with a human being.
 I know what you’re thinking — “Aha!
 So the robots really are taking over!”

 Not so fast.